United Nations Interim Force in Lebanon: Assessment and controversy

-A former Israeli diplomat, Itamar Rabinovich, criticised the efficacy of UNIFIL, describing it as "a joke" and stating "They've been there for 26 years and since then, there have been so many skirmishes [along the border]."
+Since its formation, UNIFIL has been repeatedly criticised and condemned as incompetent, ineffectual, "a failure" of the United Nations and "largely meaningless".
+The New Republic reported in October 2006 that,Our military and W. intelligence sources reveal that Hizballah waited only one day after Israel's final pull-out to set up checkpoints and declare its retaken strongholds with rockets "closed military zones," which neither the Lebanese army nor UN peacekeepers have dared enter.A former Israeli diplomat, Itamar Rabinovich, criticised the efficacy of UNIFIL, describing it as "a joke" and stating "They've been there for 26 years and since then, there have been so many skirmishes [along the border]."
 Former Israeli Prime Minister Ehud Olmert also said "We didn't like very much UNIFIL which was very useless and very helpless.
 Look what happened.
 Did you hear of any particular efforts of the United Nations UNIFIL force in the south of Lebanon to prevent the attacks against Israel in the first place.
 So they were not useful and that is why we were unhappy with them."

 Both Israel and Hezbollah have accused UNIFIL of bias.
 Israel claims the force has allowed, if not aided, Hezbollah's replenishment of military power.
 Hezbollah, in turn, alleges that "certain contingents" of UNIFIL are spying for, if not assisting, Israel.
-Journalist Alain Pellegrini alleged that UN reports on Lebanon were reaching Israeli intelligence.
 During deadly skirmishes between Lebanese and Israeli forces in 2010, UNIFIL was heavily criticized for failing to intervene, with two Indonesian soldiers filmed fleeing the battleground in a taxi.

-The Republic of Fiji Military Forces (RFMF) were created when the United Nations invited then-newly independent Fiji to send troops to serve in UNIFIL.
-The experience gained in Lebanon has enabled the RFMF to stage four coups d'état (1987, 1999–2000, 2006, and 2009) and to govern Fiji in a military dictatorship for over two decades.

-UNIFIL has addressed the accusations of bias levied by both sides.
+UNIFIL has responded to the accusations of bias levied by both sides.
 On 26 July 2006, a former spokesman stated that upon the mission's deployment in 1978, UNIFIL was "accused of being sympathetic to Palestinians", as Hezbollah had not yet been established.
 "A peacekeeping force does not come here with pre-set enemies.
-There is no enemy inaudible in a peacekeeping force.
+There is no enemy [inaudible] in a peacekeeping force.
 UNIFIL is a peacekeeping force.
 It's not an Israeli combat force or an anti-terror force, as they would like it to be.
 As long as we don't serve their direct interests, they are going to denigrate it as much as they can."

+In February 2021, Lebanese journalist and opponent of Hezbollah Lokman Slim was abducted and murdered while in a UNIFIL-controlled area of Lebanon.
+According to the Los Angeles Review of Books,Lokman Slim was found slumped over in the passenger seat of his Toyota with four bullets to the head and one to the back on February 4.
+Though his car was found outside Addoussieh in South Lebanon, his phone was retrieved from a field 36 kilometers away in Niha al-Janoub, a village he frequented once a week to have lunch with a friend, a general in the Lebanese Army.
+That he was kidnapped and murdered but kilometers from the UNIFIL barracks, where around 600 French and 200 Finnish soldiers were stationed, was a message to more than activists.